-2.1 Why This Strategy
+1.1 Why This Strategy

-This strategy is a guiding document for the development and implementation of new pathway facilities for both pedestrians and cyclists within Eurobodalla.
+This Strategy is a guiding document for the development and implementation of new pathway facilities for both pedestrians and cyclists within Eurobodalla.
 It establishes where Council wants to go, integrating safety, education, and promotion as well as infrastructure.
 It aims to expand on previous strategies and works by integrating current facilities, through the provision of linking paths, signposting of routes, and provision of ancillary facilities as well as expanding the network to reflect community desires and needs.

-The Strategy caters for pedestrians, those with mobility issues and cyclists and addresses who uses the network, their capabilities and their needs in accordance with the requirements for delivering a Pedestrian and Mobility Plan for the overall shire, whilst more site and location specific plans will be developed as required.
+The Strategy caters for pedestrians, those with mobility issues, cyclists, and addresses who uses the network, their capabilities and their needs in accordance with the requirements for delivering a Pedestrian and Mobility Plan (PAMP) for the overall shire, while more site and location specific plans will be developed as required.
 Examples of these are the recent North Narooma PAMP and the Batemans Bay PAMP that is currently being developed.

-This strategy aims to address a number of issues, including the:
+This Strategy aims to address a number of issues, including the:

-- wide range of activities and users;

-- mobility of user groups;

-- integration of walking, cycling and other transport modes

-- significance of tourism in the area; and

-- Population distribution throughout the Shire and therefore the competing desires of residents for the provision of facilities.
+- wide range of activities and users - mobility of user groups - integration of walking, cycling and other transport modes - contribution that tourism makes in the area - population distribution throughout the Shire and therefore the competing desires of residents for the provision of facilities.

-2.2 Context
+1.2 Context

-As Council is part of a greater community, this strategy should align with the actions identified in it's strategic plans (such as our Community Strategic Plan: Eurobodalla2030) as well as State and National strategies.
+As Council is part of a greater community, this Strategy should align with the actions identified in its strategic plans (such as our Community Strategic Plan: One Community) as well as State and National strategies.

-2.2.1 Role of Council
+1.2.1 Role of Council